 The dome of Helsinki Cathedral might dominate the city’s skyline, yet it’s far from being Helsinki’s most unusual place of worship.
 You’ll find a few more fascinating religious buildings dotting the city, from the once onion-domed, former Russian Orthodox church in Suomenlinna to the curious, curved, and contemporary wooden Kamppi Chapel.

-Still, it’s the Lutheran Temppeliaukio that arguably takes the accolade for Helsinki’s most unique church.
+Still, it’s the Lutheran Temppeliaukio that takes the accolade for being one of the most unique churches that Finland is known for.
 The brainchild of architects and brothers Timo and Tuomo Suomalainen, this circular and somewhat controversial church opened in 1969.

 Carved from in-situ bedrock and topped with a glass and copper ceiling which acts both as a skylight and, sometimes, a purposefully water-leaking design decision, this church is a welcome break from the typical European churches of old.